kubernauts/Kubespray-Essentials/README.md

 ---

-Kubespray is an opionated way of deploying kubernetes clusters using Ansible.
-It supports the following types of kubernetes deployment:
+Kubespray is an opinionated way of deploying kubernetes clusters using Ansible.
+It supports the following types of infrastructure deployment:

 * Baremetal
 * Virtual Machines \(KVM, Vmware, VirtualBox\)